Tanked Up in Berlin: Eros Interviewed | The Quietus

 “The whole thing was like, I don’t know how to say it in English, like it ran by itself, you know – it was super automatic,” says Boris Wilsdorf about recording Anglo-Irish-Aussie-German three-way power trio Eros, “what is it in German?
 Ein Selbstläufer, a ‘self-runner’.”
 Wilsdorf is a Berlin-born music producer who learned his chops working at the city’s Hansa Studios before developing an ongoing creative relationship with Einstürzende Neubauten – he was on the desk for this year’s stunning Rampen – Alien Pop Music album.
-Sat on Zoom in front of a flaming stove in his Berlin apartment, Wilsdorf is joined by Karl ‘Regis’ O’Connor (in a Munich hotel room, travelling to and from the techno coalface) and Liam Andrews of My Disco (currently in Greece after touring with Big Brave) to discuss the recording of Eros’ debut album, Your Truth Is A Lie.
+Sat on Zoom in front of a flaming stove in his Berlin apartment, Wilsdorf is joined by Karl ‘Regis’ O’Connor (in a Munich hotel room, travelling to and from the techno coalface) and Liam Andrews of MY DISCO (currently in Greece after touring with Big Brave) to discuss the recording of Eros’ debut album, Your Truth Is A Lie.

 The album is eight tracks of deep bass thrum, dense and crackling rhythms, murky interchanging vocals, and more judicious use of vacant sonic space than a Russian oligarch with a large London property portfolio.
 It’s full of moments where you might expect the music to collapse like those concrete and glass investments disintegrating in some post-apocalyptic future, but instead, the focus is on pulling back from the brink to ratchet up the tension.
 Out of any record released this year, it’s an astonishingly tactile listen.
-You can hear the austere power of My Disco, the heavy and unruly energy of Regis, the space for vibration that always comes with Einstürzende Neubauten, but this is an album far greater than this sum of parts.
-This, in a large part, comes from the place in which is was recorded, Wilmsdorf’s andereBaustelle studio in Wedding area of Berlin.
+You can hear the austere power of MY DISCO, the heavy and unruly energy of Regis, the space for vibration that always comes with Einstürzende Neubauten, but this is an album far greater than this sum of parts.
+This, in a large part, comes from the place in which is was recorded, Wilsdorf’s andereBaustelle studio in Wedding area of Berlin.
 “Boris’ studio has got a real mad energy,” says O’Connor, “you’re very aware of what’s been recorded in there.
 I personally found it quite intimidating to even go into that studio – all the Neubauten stuff was set up as they were rehearsing.
 I thought working with people like Boris was unattainable, but Liam was very fearless about it.”

-Andrews had got in touch with Boris in 2018 to sound him out about the prospect of working with My Disco on music that would become their Environment album, released on O’Connor’s Downwards label the following year.
+Andrews had got in touch with Boris in 2018 to sound him out about the prospect of working with MY DISCO on music that would become their Environment album, released on O’Connor’s Downwards label the following year.
 “Meeting people like Boris or [Steve] Albini or other people I’ve worked with in the past, it’s always very intimidating,” Andrews says, “You don’t know their personalities truly until you arrive, and in a working relationship, too.
 But once I become interested in someone’s sound and what they can encapsulate and translate, the obsession begins.
 And it doesn’t take much – it really is just sending an email.
 So, the initial step is not intimidating – it’s from behind closed doors.
 I’ve been lucky in the past that people have been so accepting to take on projects I’m working on.”
 Andrews describes the process of working with Wilsdorf at andereBaustelle as “beautiful”.

 A little while later, O’Connor asked him to play bass on some Regis tracks, and Andrews suggested they try recording in Wilsdorf’s studio.
 It didn’t take long for the trio to realise there was far more potential, as the producer explains: “Liam was playing bass and I was putting some effects on and put it through the tank, and Karl got more and more excited – ‘yeah, yeah!
 Do that to my drums too!’
 And that’s how we got it.”
 O’Connor continues: “it became very evident that this was something that we were all enjoying a lot.
 It wasn’t just a Regis thing.
 It was something that was very collaborative.
 Boris just sat back in his chair and said, ‘well, we really should do this as a band’”.
 The first fruits came in the form of debut EP A Southern Code, released in 2022.
 It was such a pleasurable process to make that O’Connor, Wilsdorf and Andrews decided to return to the studio to record new material, as well as reworking some of its tracks – not by adding to them, but instead honing them by taking elements away.